Our focus here is on personality test tips.

 Otherwise known as the 5-Factor Model, this assessment groups various traits together into five main categories – extraversion, conscientiousness, agreeableness, neuroticism and openness to experience.
 The Big Five is the most widely accepted personality model in the academic community and the basis for most personality research, but it is less popular outside of academic circles because it does not categorize people into easily summarized types.
 There is no one “official” Big Five test, but many researchers have developed their own assessments based on this theory.

-DISC Personality Test Tips
+DISC Personality Test Introduction

 The DISC personality profile was designed to measure behavioral styles and describes people in terms of their levels of dominance, influence, steadiness, and compliance.
 Assessments based on the DISC model are used widely in organizations to develop leadership skills, management training and team building.
 Free DISC tests are less common, as this model hasn’t gotten much attention outside of the business world.